DysonLewis/ECE-102/README.md

-Homework repo
-FOR UCLA ECE 102: Systems and Signals
+Homework repo for UCLA ECE 102: Systems and Signals